jkang91/useradminleveljss/README.md

 #LOGIC OVERVIEW#
 First, you must have a standardized administrator account name or list of all intended administrator account names for this logic to work properly.
-The main idea here is that we specify our intended local admin account(s) in the "rm_admins" script and then by using the extension attribute "find_admins", smart group logic, and a Self Service Policy that runs the "ss_powerup" script; we can complete our objective.
+The main idea here is that we specify our intended local admin account(s) in the "rm_admins" script and then by using the extension attribute "find_admins", smart group logic, and a Self Service Policy that runs the "ss_powerup" script; we can complete our objective while also improving or maintaining security

 #JSS SETUP#
 1. **Extension Attribute:** Add "find_admins" as an extension attribute in the JSS